codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

   max-width="60%"
 %}

-### Delete environments
+### Delete Environments
-Delete unused or legacy environments to avoid clutter.
-Deleting an environment removes it from the GitOps Environments dashboards.
+Delete unused or legacy Environments to avoid clutter.
+Deleting an Environment removes it from the GitOps Environments dashboards.
 The underlying resources or configuration, including the products and applications remain intact.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.
-1. Mouse over the column with the environment to delete.
+1. Mouse over the column with the Environment to delete.
 1. Click {::nomarkdown}<img src="../../../images/icons/trash.png?display=inline-block">{:/}, type the name of the environment to confirm **Delete**.

 {% include